EGR-314-Team-307/EGR-314-Team-307/Report.md

 # [User Needs, Benchmarking, and Requirements](./UserNeeds.md)

-To see our VOC Benchmarking, please see Appendix B.
+To see our VOC Benchmarking and Use Cases, please see Appendix B.

 ![image](https://github.com/EGR-314-Team-307/EGR-314-Team-307/assets/156955314/9c8297be-1a2a-4fe5-823b-5099b98e007f)
 **Figure 2: Jamboard of User Needs**